crowdalert/terms/privacy_policy.md

 **IX.
 Notice to Nevada Residents**

 We do not sell your personal information as defined under Nevada law.
 Nonetheless, if you are a resident of Nevada, you have the right to opt-out of the sale of certain personal information to third parties.
-You can exercise this right by contacting us at [insert email address] with the subject line "Nevada Do Not Sell Request" and providing us with your name and the email address associated with your account.
+You can exercise this right by contacting us at policy@crowdalert.com with the subject line "Nevada Do Not Sell Request" and providing us with your name and the email address associated with your account.

 **X. Changes to This Privacy Policy**